Overdose-Digital/magento2-cms-management/README.md

    - In etc directory you can create cms_page_data.xml and cms_page_data.xml files (examples of these files https://github.com/Overdose-Digital/magento2-cms-management/blob/master/etc/cms_block_data.xml.sample and https://github.com/Overdose-Digital/magento2-cms-management/blob/master/etc/cms_page_data.xml.sample).
 In these files developer can create/update CMS block or page and push it to git.
    - Such files can be created for any extension.

-   The advantage of this approach is that no need to update UpdateData.php with a lot of conditions.
+   The advantage of this approach is that there is no need to update UpdateData.php with a lot of conditions.
 You can easily update xml file and specify new version of CMS data.
 Also, extension creates a backup of previous CMS data.

 ## How to